The ACLU-DC seeks a law student or recent law graduate for a full-time, two- year fellowship to begin in fall 2021.

-- You will have obtained a J.D. by fall 2020.
+- You will have obtained a J.D. by fall 2021.

 - You have excellent work ethic, including dependability, diligence, the ability to take ownership over projects, and the commitment to see projects through to completion in a fast-paced, collaborative environment.

--You are receptive to feedback, enthusiastic about learning and self-improvement, and eager to incorporate feedback into future work.
+- -You are receptive to feedback, enthusiastic about learning and self-improvement, and eager to incorporate feedback into future work.

 - You have excellent legal research skills, including the judgment to discern what cases are relevant to a particular research question, and thoroughness in covering the question asked.

 - You have the capacity to engage in thoughtful and perceptive legal analysis, including the ability to build a logical and persuasive argument, to read and understand legal decisions and statutes, and to grasp whether and how legal authorities apply to a new set of facts.

 - You have excellent legal writing skills, including the ability to present ideas in a clear and organized manner and to write a memo that teaches the reader what you have learned through research (whether the meaning of a specific case or the state of a body of law in general).

 - You have the empathy and interpersonal skills necessary to connect with, listen to, learn from, advise, and work collaboratively with clients and other community members.

 - Your experience includes at least one clinical or externship semester or summer internship working in a litigation setting involving legal research and writing.

-1. A copy of your resume that lists relevant experience.
+A copy of your resume that lists relevant experience.

 A statement of interest of no more than 600 words that addresses the following three topics:

 What civil rights/liberties issue do you feel is most pressing right now and why?

 How do your skills and experiences make you a good fit for this position?

 Describe a specific example of when you took ownership (or responsibility) of a project or assignment.
 What did it mean to you to take ownership?
 What was the end result?

-3. A list of three references, including a sentence about each one identifying what information the person can provide.
+A list of three references, including a sentence about each one identifying what information the person can provide.
 If possible, at least one of your references should be a practicing attorney.
 The others may also be practitioners but could be professors, community members, coworkers, or others who can speak to your relevant skills and experience.

-4. In place of a transcript, a list of all law school courses that you have taken, are currently taking, or are scheduled to take next semester.
+In place of a transcript, a list of all law school courses that you have taken, are currently taking, or are scheduled to take next semester.